Skip to main content

 • Putting the groceries away

-Meal Preparation does not include when a person makes food choices consistent with his or her lifestyle and values, even if those food choices are not in agreement with a professional’s advice or nutritional goals for the person.
+Meal Preparation does not include when a person makes food choices consistent with their lifestyle and values, even if those food choices are not in agreement with a professional’s advice or nutritional goals for the person.
 Examples include when a person chooses to eat more than three meals per day, eats fewer than three meals per day, or chooses to not follow the federal dietary guidelines, such as not eating recommended amount of fruits and vegetables or exceeding recommended consumption of added sugar or saturated fats.
 Such food choices may be considered when evaluating for Risk 1.
 Refer to Module 10.3 Part B – Risk Evident During Screening Process.

 CODING FOR LEVEL OF HELP NEEDED